0mp/goat/README.md

 Usage
 -----

-- Create a \<shortcut> to a \<directory>.
+- Create a \<shortcut> to a \<directory>

         goat <shortcut> <directory>

-- Change to a directory assigned to a \<shortcut>.
+- Change to a directory assigned to a \<shortcut>

         goat <shortcut>

-- List all your saved shortcuts.
+- List all your saved shortcuts

         goat please list shortcuts

-- Delete a \<shortcut> from your saved shortcuts.
+- Delete a \<shortcut> from your saved shortcuts

         goat please delete <shortcut>

-- Delete all saved shortcuts.
+- Delete all saved shortcuts

         goat please nuke shortcuts

-- Print the help message.
+- Print the help message
     ```
     goat
     ```